Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 * <a href="http://209.97.131.179/#bubble_sort.cpp"> Static Polymorphism;</a>
 * <a href="http://209.97.131.179/#contract.cpp"> Analog of ERC20 Token.</a>

-We’ve created the entire infrastructure for LLVM IR translation and now it is able to translate the subset of LLVM IR needed for C and C++.
+We’ve created the entire infrastructure for LLVM IR translation and now it is able to translate a subset of LLVM IR needed for fairly large subset of C, and some of C++.

-But LLVM IR is quite a huge project and it was not possible to add support for all the instructions during only one hackathon, so, support of Rust, Python, Go and others is coming soon.
+Nevertheless, LLVM IR is quite a huge project and it was not possible to add support for all the instructions during only one hackathon; so, the support for Rust, Python, Go and others is coming soon.

 # Installation and Test Runners
 ### [1.
 Start Smart Contract IDE Using Docker](#start-smart-contract-ide-using-docker)